TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 ===== Target Cross-Modal Late Interaction <target_cross_modal_late_interaction>
 ==== Cross-Modal Late Interaction <cross_modal_late_interaction>
-Until now, we used the global text and image representations $mono(["T_CLS"])$ and $mono(["I_CLS"])$, respectively, for contrastive learning and the alignment loss of (TODO: cite removing itc).
+Until now, we used the global text and image representations $mono(["T_CLS"])$ and $mono(["I_CLS"])$, respectively, for contrastive learning.
 This has the disadvantage that only global information is utilized, and fine-grained, token/patch-specific, information is not considered.
-This can make retrieval, and alignment in general, difficult, especially if real-world concepts described by and image and text differ in small, yet important, details.
+This can make retrieval, and alignment in general, difficult, especially if real-world concepts described by an image and a text differ in small, yet important, details.
+An example of this can be seen in (TODO: vis retrievals on full coco), where multiple retrievals are incorrect, even though they are semantically very similar to the query.
+The differences between the query and the retrieved samples are often so small, that they are not captured by the global representations.
+This is one of the reasons why models like BEiT-3 @beit3 or VLMo @vlmo, which allow fine-grained alignment of text and image through cross-attention, perform better than models that only use global representations, like CLIP @clip and our model.
-To address this, the authors of FILIP @filip introduce Cross-Modal Late Interaction (CMLI) for a fine-grained comparison of text and image in contrastive learning.
+To address the issue of fine-grained alignemnt without the need for cross-modal attention, the authors of FILIP @filip introduce Cross-Modal Late Interaction (CMLI) for contrastive learning.

-As shown in @cmli, no cosine similarity between $mono(["T_CLS"])$ and $mono(["I_CLS"])$ is computed, but instead the cosine similarity between all image patches $[bold(v)_l^k]_(1 lt.eq k lt.eq N)$ and text tokens $[bold(w)_l^j]_(1 lt.eq j lt.eq M)$, with $N$ being the number of image patches, and $M$ being the number of text tokens.
+As shown in @cmli, no cosine similarity between $mono(["T_CLS"])$ and $mono(["I_CLS"])$ is computed, but instead the cosine similarity between all image patches $[bold(h)_(v, l, k)]_(1 lt.eq k lt.eq N)$ and text tokens $[bold(h)_(w, l, j)]_(1 lt.eq j lt.eq M)$, with $N$ being the number of image patches, and $M$ being the number of text tokens.
 Specifically, $N$ and $M$ denote the number of patches/tokens in a sequence that are not the cls token ($mono(["I_CLS"])$/$mono(["T_CLS"])$) or padding token ($mono(["PAD"])$) @filip.
 The choice to exclude